Himalayan Yoga Academy

 The yoga practices are thought to act in two distinct ways to overcome diabetes.
 Firstly it seems that the cells of the Islets of Langerhans, the secretory portions of the pancreas which have been prematurely exhausted due to oversecretion of insulin, are rejuvenated.
 This would mean that insulin production is stimulated and that its release is better timed so as to be appropriate to the level of pranic energy in the mid-digestive tract are restored.

-Secondly, yoga seems to bring about a more general resensitization of muscle and fat tissues to the body’s own(endogenous) insulin.
-This is achieved specifically by the anti-rheumatic series of pawanmuktasana, which removes blockage of energy in the peripheral muscles and tissues, and by the anti-gastric series of pawanmuktasana part 1, which selectively activates and mobilizes the body’s fatty adipose tissue stores.
-Surya namaskara is a powerful pranic generator which also helps to restore a balanced metabolism.
+Secondly, yoga seems to bring about a more general re-sensitization of muscle and fat tissues to the body’s own(endogenous) insulin.
+This is achieved specifically by the anti-rheumatic series of pawanmuktasana.
+It removes blockage of energy in the peripheral muscles and tissues.
+The anti-gastric series of pawanmuktasana part 1 selectively activates and mobilizes the body’s fatty adipose tissue stores.
+Surya namaskar is a powerful pranic generator that also helps to restore a balanced metabolism.

 Rejuvenating the pancreas